yanglab-emory/TIGAR/README.md

 	- `--Format`: Genotype format in VCF file that should be used: `GT` (default) for genotype data or `DS` for dosage data, only required if the input genotype file is of VCF file
 	- `--maf`: Minor Allele Frequency threshold (ranges from 0 to 1; default `0.01`) to exclude rare variants
 	- `--hwe`: Hardy Weinberg Equilibrium p-value threshold (default `0.00001`) to exclude variants that violated HWE
-	- `--window`: Window size around gene transcription starting sites (TSS) for selecting cis-SNPs for fitting gene expression prediction model (default `1000000` for +- 1MB region around TSS)
+	- `--window`: Window size around gene transcription starting sites (TSS) for selecting cis-SNPs for fitting gene expression imputation model (default `1000000` for +- 1MB region around TSS)
 	- `--thread`: Number of threads for parallel computation (default `1`)
 	- `--out`: Output directory (will be created if not exist)

-- Train nonparametric Bayesian DPR prediction model
+- Train nonparametric Bayesian DPR imputation model

-	- Variables to specify for training nonparametric Bayesian DPR prediction model
+	- Variables to specify for training nonparametric Bayesian DPR imputation model
 		- `--dpr`: Bayesian inference algorithm used by DPR: `1` (Variational Bayesian) or `2` (MCMC)
 		- `--ES`: Output effect size type: `fixed` (default) for fixed effects or `additive` for addition of fixed and random effects
 	- Example bash command